Mohit00021/AWS-Cloud-Dev-Questions./README.md

 Answer: EB extensions are used to customize elastic beanstalk environments, basically a user can customize the requirements of eb env beyond the normal eb settings.
 All the parameters set in UI can be configured using code files in a JSON/YAML format.
 We can connect external databases too with this.

-### Whats AWS Cloud Formation ?
+### What is AWS Cloud Formation?

-Answer: Cloud formatino are templates that are written in json or yaml format. basically create resources with different properties by just using code plus you can reuse these templates.
+Answer: Cloud formations are templates that are written in JSON or YAML format. basically, create resources with different properties by just using code plus you can reuse these templates.

-### Whats the type identifier for "Resources" in cloud formation templates
+### What is the type identifier for "Resources" in cloud formation templates

 Answer: ***service-provider::service-name::data-type-name***